-Example: purchase of machinery to manufacture goods, computers to operate a business, money paid for goodwill, etc.
+Example: Purchase of machinery to manufacture goods, computers to operate a business, money paid for goodwill, etc.

 It is the amount received or receivable by selling assets and they are not revenue in nature.
 They are also shown in the balance sheet of the entity.

-Example: amount received or receivable from the sale of machinery, building, furniture, investment, loan, etc.
+Example: Amount received or receivable from the sale of machinery, building, furniture, investment, loan, etc.

 When a profit is earned by selling an asset of a business at a higher cost than the original cost then it is termed as capital profit.
 The profit earned from the sale of assets is credited to the profit & loss account as an unusual item of income.
-If the profit earned on the sale of shares, then the profit earned from capital is credited to Capital Reserve.
+If the profit is earned on the sale of shares, then the profit earned from capital is credited to the Capital Reserve.

 The loss that is incurred on the sale of business assets or while raising more funds for the business, is called a capital loss.
 It is shown as fictitious assets in the balance sheet.